 Click to contact our Chicago Cerebral Palsy lawyers today

-Cerebral palsy can be the result of events that happen during pregnancy, labor, delivery, or soon after birth, according to the CDC.
-If a medical professional fails to meet a standard of care before, during, or after delivery, then you are the victim of medical malpractice.
+According to the CDC, birth injuries can occur from events during pregnancy, labor, delivery, or soon after birth.
+However, birth injuries are caused by medical malpractice in some instances.
+If a medical professional fails to meet a standard of care before, during, or after delivery, your child may be the victim of medical malpractice.

 Examples of birth complications caused by negligence include: